MV Rhosus

 MV Rhosus was a general cargo ship that was abandoned in Beirut, Lebanon, after the ship was declared unseaworthy and the charterers lost interest in the cargo.
-The 2,750 tonnes of ammonium nitrate which the ship was carrying was confiscated and brought to shore in 2014, and later contributed to the catastrophic 2020 Beirut explosion.
+The 2,750 tonnes of ammonium nitrate which the ship was carrying was confiscated and brought to shore in 2014, and later caused the catastrophic 2020 Beirut explosion.
 The vessel's owner at the time of abandonment was Cyprus-based Russian businessman Igor Grechushkin.
 The ship sank in the Port of Beirut in 2018.

 Description

 Rhosus was a single-deck general cargo ship with a length of 86.6 m, beam of 12 m, and draught of 4.9 m.
 The ship's gross tonnage was 1,900; net tonnage 964; and deadweight tonnage 3,226 tonnes, and it had two cargo holds with a grain capacity of 4136 m3 and bale capacity of 3837 m3.
 The ship was normally run by around nine or ten crew members.
 Rhosus's single main diesel engine, a 4-stroke 6LU32G unit manufactured by Hanshin Diesel Works, was rated at 736 kW, drove a single fixed pitch propeller, and gave the vessel a service speed of 10.5 kn.